ionos-cloud/ionosctl/docs/commands/completion/zsh.md

 ## Description

 Use this command to generate completion code for ZSH terminal.
 IonosCTL supports completion for commands and flags.

+If shell completions are not already enabled for your environment, you need to enable them.
-Add the following line to your .profile or .bashrc.
+Add the following line to your `~/.zshrc` file:

-`source  <(ionosctl completion zsh)`

-Note:
+    autoload -Uz compinit; compinit

+To load completions for each session execute the following commands:

+    mkdir -p ~/.config/ionosctl/completion/zsh
+    ionosctl completion zsh > ~/.config/ionosctl/completion/zsh/_ionosctl

+Finally add the following line to your `~/.zshrc`file, *before* you call the `compinit` function:

+    fpath+=(~/.config/ionosctl/completion/zsh)

+In the end your `~/.zshrc` file should contain the following two lines in the order given here:

+    fpath+=(~/.config/ionosctl/completion/zsh)
+    #  ... anything else that needs to be done before compinit
+    autoload -Uz compinit; compinit
+    # ...

+You will need to start a new shell for this setup to take effect.
-- ZSH completions require zsh 5.2 or newer.
+Note: ZSH completions require zsh 5.2 or newer.

 ## Options